 Most common ways to worship God

-- Being part of a group that is centered on God and His priorities (church, care group etc.)
+- Being part of a group that is centered on God and His priorities (corporate worship in a church, care group etc.)

 Ways to worship God at home